-KNEE BOARD: Surfing kneeling down on a special board shorter than a surfboard.
-Fins are worn on KNEE BOARDS.
+KNEEBOARD: Board for surfing kneeling down on a special board shorter than a surfboard, called KNEEBOARD.

-MEASURES: For surfboards we commonly use the English measurement "FOOT" (abbreviation: ' ) and INCH (abbreviation: '' ).
-A foot corresponds to 30.5 cm and an inch to 2.54 cm.
-One foot is 12 inches, it is not a decimal system.
+MEASURES: For surfboards the English measurements feet (abbreviation: ' ) and inches (abbreviation: '' ) are generally used.
+One foot corresponds to 30.5 cm and one inch to 2.54 cm.
+A foot is 12 inches, as it is not a decimal system.

 NORMAL FOOT --> NATURAL FOOT

 OFF SHORE: Wind from the direction of the land that makes the waves break faster and more hollow.
 Good conditions for surfing.
 (Otherwise --> ON SHORE).